armin-pfaeffle/atom-minify/README.md

 If enabled and you added the notification option in `Notifications`, you will see an info-message when minification process starts.
 *__Default__: false*

+- #### Advanced → Java path
+If you have more than one Java installation or you have a special constellation, you can use this option to define a path to a Java executable.
+This executable is used for YUI and GCC minifiers.
+*__Default__: ''*

 ## Inline-parameters